-Infrastructure Mode - Configuration in which a wireless network is bridged to a wired network via an access point.
+Infrastructure - A wireless network that is bridged to a wired network via an access point.

 IP (Internet Protocol) - A protocol used to send data over a network.

 IP Address - The address used to identify a computer or device on a network.